Arcella arenaria Greeff, 1866

 Diagnosis: shell always circular in apical view, more or less dome-shaped in lateral view; dorsal surface usually with slight folds, but very often flattened.
 Shell yellowish brown to dark brown in color.
 Aperture small, circular in shape, its diameter barely reaching 1/5-1/6 that of the shell.
 Many small pores, 8-28 in number, around the aperture.
 Height of the shell not less than 1/2 diameter of the shell.
 Neither remarkable border nor bosses around the lateral margin.
 Many nuclei present: the large ones usually 3 in number and arranged in an equilateral triangle, the small ones not constant in number, varying 3-5, arranged irregularly.
 The pseudopodia very short, 6 at most, many vacuoles developing along the ectoplasm.

-Remarks: this species resembles Arcella catinus Penard; it can also be confused with Arcella artocrea.
+Remarks: This species resembles Arcella catinus Penard; it can also be confused with Arcella artocrea.
 The folding of the dorsal surface is most distinct in lateral view.
-This species seems easy to identify.